• Privacy Policy

 If all else fails, you can order a dog movie classic like Lady and The Tramp on-demand, and pay Spectrum by phone, or whatever TV service provider you use.
 The fact is, ever since a 2013 study proved that dogs can recognize other dogs on TV screens, there has been a growth in dog-oriented content in addition to other pet entertainment.

-There are several enjoyable shows on popular streaming services that you can watch with pets.
+There are several enjoyable shows and popular tv shows for dogs on streaming services that, providing you have CenturyLink internet, or reliable internet through a similar provider, you can watch with pets.
 The list that follows below focuses on some of the best content you can watch with a pet dog or dogs.
 With a variety of both animated and live-action content, you’ll not run short of entertainment anytime soon.
 Here are a few shows you might want to check out:

 Dog Dynasty